Alex Chalk: Early life and career

 Alexander Chalk was born in Cheltenham, Gloucestershire on 8 August 1976, to Gilbert John Chalk and Gillian Frances Audrey Blois.
 Chalk's mother and grandmother were magistrates.
-In a 2024 Leading interview, Chalk claimed that one of his grandmothers, Elizabeth Talbot, was a distant relation to the Earl of Shrewsbury.
+In a 2024 Leading interview, Chalk claimed that his grandfather married Elizabeth Talbot, a distant relation to the Earl of Shrewsbury.
 Chalk was privately educated, firstly at Windlesham House School, a prep school in Pulborough, West Sussex, and then at Winchester College, an independent boarding school in Winchester, Hampshire, where he served as head boy, a position also held by Rishi Sunak four years later.
 He then studied modern history at Magdalen College, Oxford.

 Following graduation, Chalk obtained a Graduate Diploma in Law with distinction from the City University London, and qualified as a barrister from the Inns of Court School of Law.
 He was called to the bar by Middle Temple on 11 October 2001.

 He prosecuted three members of a so-called 'Muslim Patrol' who were jailed at the Old Bailey for assault, affray and public order offences.
 Chalk also prosecuted a group of radical Sunni Muslims who were jailed for attacking a group of Shi'ite Muslims.
 Chalk prosecuted serious fraud cases, including a case against the socialite Edward Davenport, known as Fast Eddie, who was convicted in 2011 of being the ringmaster of a global fraud which saw 51 victims, including Elizabeth Emanuel, the dress designer, pay for "due diligence checks" to secure loans totalling £2 billion which were not genuinely on offer.

 He also prosecuted rape and sexual assault cases, including against five men who lured two girls to a house and subjected them to a weekend of sex attacks; they were convicted.
 He has also advised and defended corporate clients, and prosecuted for HM Revenue and Customs and the Department of Business, Innovation and Skills.
 He represented journalists during the phone-hacking scandal.
 Chalk has provided counsel for the human rights lawyer Nasrin Sotoudeh, an Iranian prisoner of conscience.